kunterbunt2/project-hub/README.md

 7. updated

 # Design Philosophy
-1. backup the devellopment with unit tests.
+1. backup the development with unit tests.
 2. create data generators that can be used in unit tests.